2nd Chronicles Chapter 18

 18:7 And the king of Israel said to Jehoshaphatיְהוֹשָׁפָט

-, There is yet one man, by whom we may inquire of YAHWEH יְהֹוָה
+, [There is] yet one man, by whom we may consult of YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-: but I hate him; for he never prophesied good to me, but always evil: the same is Micaiah the son of Imla.
+: but I hate him; for he never prophesied good to me, but always evil: the same is Micaiah the son of Imla (or Imlah).
 And Jehoshaphatיְהוֹשָׁפָט

 said, Let not the king say so.

-18:8 And the king of Israel called for one of his officers, and said, Fetch quickly Micaiah the son of Imla.
+18:8 And the king of Israel called for one [of his] eunuchs, and said, Hurry quickly Micaiah (meaning who is like God) the son of Imla.

 18:9 And the king of Israel and Jehoshaphatיְהוֹשָׁפָט

-king of Judah sat either of them on his throne, clothed in their robes, and they sat in a void place at the entering in of the gate of Samaria; and all the prophets prophesied before them.
+sat either of them on his throne, clothed in [their] robes, and they sat in a empty place (or threshing-floor) at the entrance in of the gate of Samaria; and all the prophets prophesied in front of them.

-18:10 And Zedekiah the son of Chenaanah had made him horns of iron, and said, So says YAHWEH יְהֹוָה
+18:10 And Zedekiah (meaning YAHWEH righteous) the son of Chenaanah had made himself horns of iron, and said, So says YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-, With these you shall push Syria until they are consumed.
+, With these you shall push Syria (or Aram or Arameans meaning exalted) until they are consumed.

 18:11 And all the prophets prophesied so, saying, Go up to Ramoth-Gileadרָמֹת גִּלְעָד